Known as “Atheist Alliance, Inc (from 1991 to 2003)

 ▪ In 2018, Mark W. Gura suggested that Atheist Alliance of America and Atheist Alliance International strengthened their affiliation and dissolve all past agreements and restrictions which had previously limited their operations to traditional geographic zones.

 ▪ In 2019, Atheist Alliance of America dissolved all ties to the new organization it formed in 2011 named Atheist Alliance of America.

 ▪ In 2019, AAoA affiliated with the Atheist Republic to serve the atheist community online.
 The Atheist Republic is the largest online meeting place for secular folks on the Internet with more than 2 million members.

-Making the most of its opportunities, AAoA has assembled a powerhouse team of secular activists, authors, educators, journalists, producers, and artists including president Mark W. Gura, board member John Loftus, and Derek Colanduno.
-Its board of advisers includes Herb Silverman, Ian Harris, Andy Thomson, Stephen Law, Candace Gorham, Buck Bowen, Micael Langer, Christopher DiCarlo, Angelos Sofocleous, Artur Perez-Cruz, Seweryn Wysokinski, Sara Al Iraqiya, Matt Jackson, and Robyn Henderson-Espinoza, PhD.,
+Making the most of its opportunities, AAoA has assembled a powerhouse team of secular activists, authors, educators, journalists, producers, and artists including president Mark W. Gura, and board member Derek Colanduno.
+Its board of advisers includes Herb Silverman, Ian Harris, Andy Thomson, Stephen Law, Candace Gorham, Buck Bowen, Micael Langer, Christopher DiCarlo, Angelos Sofocleous, Artur Perez-Cruz, Seweryn Wysokinski, Sara Al Iraqiya, and Robyn Henderson-Espinoza, PhD.,